 MELBOURNE FESTIVAL ART TRAIL

 The Melbourne Festival is eagerly awaited by local people and visitors from far afield, it has established itself as the highlight of South Derbyshire’s cultural calendar.
-Each September for the past twelve years Melbourne Festival has brought a celebration of the Creative and Performing Arts to this gem of a village in South Derbyshire just half an hour from Derby, Nottingham and Leicester!
-The highlight of the Festival is the Art & Architecture Trail, if you missed 2016’s Melbourne Festival put the dates in your diary 16th & 17th September 2017, a showcase for Art and much more open from 10am to 5pm both days.
+Each September for the past thirteen years Melbourne Festival has brought a celebration of the Creative and Performing Arts to this gem of a village in South Derbyshire just half an hour from Derby, Nottingham and Leicester!
+The highlight of the Festival is the Art & Architecture Trail, if you missed 2018’s Melbourne Festival put the dates in your diary 14th & 15th September 2018, a showcase for Art and much more open from 10am to 5pm both days.

-The 2016 Trail included Art, music, food, crowds of people and the sun shone!
-The boards, bunting and banners are stored away ready for the 2017 Art & Architecture Trail and the Team of organisers are already coming up with ideas for the next Melbourne Festival.
-We will keep you up to date with our plans as they progress and don’t forget to tell your friends and remember to “friend” Melbourne Festival on Facebook and Twitter to keep up to date with our plans as we get closer to the Festival dates in September 2017!
+The boards, bunting and banners are back in storage ready following the 2018 Art & Architecture Trail and the Team of organisers have lots of ideas for next years Melbourne Festival.
+We will keep you up to date with our plans as they progress and don’t forget to tell your friends and remember to “friend” Melbourne Festival on Facebook, Instagram and Twitter to keep up to date with our plans as we get closer to the Festival dates in September 2019

-Other highlights of 2016’s Art Trail included the exhibition of work by young East Midlands Artists shortlisted for Melbourne Festival Emerging Talent Award at The Athenaeum in Potter Street.
-This year our winner was Photographer Robbie Short, runner-up was Matt Archer and a commendation was given to Ashleigh Kent.
+Other highlights of 2018’s Art Trail included the exhibition of work by young East Midlands Artists shortlisted for Melbourne Festival Emerging Talent Award at Melbourne Assembly Rooms in High Street. in 2018 our winner was Rachel Alexandre.
 The quality, and variety of entries was excellent this year and we are looking forward to seeing how our young artists develop.

-Melbourne Festival really is a great credit to everyone involved, it’s amazing that after twelve years 90% of the work is still done by volunteers.
+Melbourne Festival really is a great credit to everyone involved, it’s amazing that after fourteen years 90% of the work is still done by volunteers.
 The Festival team would like to thank our volunteers, hosts and all of the local companies who have sponsored the Melbourne Festival for their support.
 Links to our sponsors’ websites are available on the SPONSOR page.
 Melbourne is fortunate in having the Festival and it helps put the town on the map, without support from local businesses we risk losing it.
 If any local businesses or residents have ideas for funding the festival please contact the Festival Office.
 The Festival is a Not for Profit organisation and all income in ploughed back into the next years event.